RevHarryPowell/Marduino-Paint-Composer/README.md

 # Marduino-Paint-Composer
 A stripped-down Mario Paint Composer in a box using an Arduino Mega and a bunch of Adafruit Components

-CODE IS A WORK IN PROGRESS
+THIS IS A WORK IN PROGRESS

+**MarduinoPaintComposer** is the compilation of the below sketches.
+This will become the final sketch when development is finished.

-Code currently broken up into multiple parts for testing/development purposes
+Sketches below broken up into multiple parts for testing/development purposes

 **SD2matrix** reads a TXT file from the SD card and compiles the contents into the proper array format

 **matrix2SD** writes array to TXT file on SD card

 **SDplayback** streams song from TXT file on SD cars (so as to avoid loading it all into RAM, avoiding song length constraints)

+**charLCD** is a rudimentary UI/menu system for the character LCD

 **Composer** displays song on LED matrix.
 It allows scrolling through the song horizontally and vertically with 2 rotary encoders (etch-a-sketch style).
 This is the most complex part of the code so far, so it's uploaded in versions.
 Version changelogs are found at the top of each file.